 Lifestyle Brands…All the Buzz in Fashion and Beauty Marketing

-Are you a fashion marketer, beauty marketer or senior executive setting your sights on lifestyle-brand status?
+Are you a fashion marketer or beauty marketer setting your sights on lifestyle brands status?

 As I comb daily through WWD for the latest and greatest in leisure, lifestyle and beauty marketing and branding, I’m struck by a recurring theme – or should I say dream.
 It seems like every high-end consumer brand – from Kate Spade New York and Michael Kors – to Coach, Tom Ford, Giorgio Armani and Aerin Lauder (of esteemed Estee Lauder) are setting their sites (figuratively and literally) on becoming full-fledged lifestyle brands to expand their customer franchises as well as to meet their financial ambitions (and demands).

 So What Does it Mean to be a Lifestyle Brand?

 First we need to embrace the concept of a lifestyle brand to better understand the dynamics of this trend, especially among top fashion icons and beauty brands.
 A lifestyle brand attempts to personify the values and aspirations of a group or subculture for purposes of creating a more loyal, engaged and active fan base.

 We all have our own identity that defines who we are and reflects our personal choices, experiences, background and aspirations.
 And when we purchase certain brands, it is a decision that expresses our personal identity through the eyes of the brand.
 Essentially, we are saying that this brand “embodies who I am (or want to be) and my current (or desired) lifestyle”.